rafalp/Misago/docs/SocialAuth.md

 ![GitHub App Settings](./images/SocialAuth/github_step_4.png)

 This is suprising.
 Looks like there is not one but 7 GitHub backends available.
-Click the first one, named siply "GitHub", and this will take you to [documentation](http://python-social-auth.readthedocs.io/en/latest/backends/github.html) explaining how to add GitHub auth in your site:
+Click the first one, named simply "GitHub", and this will take you to [documentation](http://python-social-auth.readthedocs.io/en/latest/backends/github.html) explaining how to add GitHub auth in your site:

 ![GitHub Backend Settings](./images/SocialAuth/github_step_5.png)